arcinston/web-sdk/README.md

 const huddle: HuddleClient = new HuddleClient(config);
 ```

-where `config` is of type `HuddleClientConfig` which is exported from the npm package.
+where `config` is of type `HuddleTypes.HuddleClientConfig` which is exported from the npm package.

 Along with this, `HuddleTypes` containing types for Producer, Consumer and Peer are also exported from the npm package.